Moshood27/Laravel_Project/README.md

 # Laravel_Project
-This for web project using laravel
+This is for web project using laravel